near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 This method returns the current list of accounts we have access to.
 When no accounts are returned, the wallet is considered to be in a signed out state.

-### `verifyOwner`

-Signs the message and verifies the owner.
-Message is not sent to blockchain.

 ### `signAndSendTransaction`

 This method signs a list of NEAR Actions before sending via an RPC endpoint.
 The implementation can differ widely based on how much the wallet you're integrating does for you.
 At a minimum the wallet must be able to sign a message.

 Where you might have to construct NEAR Transactions and send them yourself, you can import `near-api-js` and make use of the injected `provider` that's configured based on `options.network`.

-> Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
+> Note: Browser wallets (i.e. NEAR Wallet) are unable to return the transaction outcome as they can trigger a redirect.
 The return type in this case is `Promise<void>` instead of the usual `Promise<FinalExecutionOutcome>`.

 ### `signAndSendTransactions`

 This method is similar to `signAndSendTransaction` but instead sends a batch of Transactions.

 > Note: Exactly how this method should behave when transactions fail is still under review with no clear "right" way to do it.
-MyNearWallet (website) seems to ignore any transactions that fail and continue executing the rest.
+NEAR Wallet (website) seems to ignore any transactions that fail and continue executing the rest.
 Our approach attempts to execute the transactions in a series and bail if any fail (we will look to improve this in the future by implementing a retry feature).

-### `signMessage`

-This method allows users to sign a message for a specific recipient using their NEAR account.
-Returns the `SignedMessage` based on the [NEP413](https://github.com/near/NEPs/blob/master/neps/nep-0413.md).

-### `createSignedTransaction`
-This method creates a signed transaction without sending it to the network.
-It's useful when you need to create a signed transaction that will be sent later.

-The method takes the same parameters as `signAndSendTransaction` but returns a signed transaction object instead of sending it.
-This gives more flexibility in how the transaction is ultimately processed.

-> Note: Not all wallets support this functionality.
-Check the wallet's capabilities before using this method.